 I was accepted into this position for Indian Health Service, but I still have to pass security and medical checks before they can proceed with everything.

 The Concordia University School of Pharmacy is so proud of Emily and all of her accomplishments.
 Preparing students to step into competitive positions like these is always top-of-mind for us.
 We do so by combining research, clinic, classroom, and other training experiences.
-For more information about studying pharmacy at CUW, visit cuw.edu/pharmacy or request information on the program!
+For more information about studying pharmacy at CUW, visit cuw.edu/pharmacy.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.